ePages-de/epages-docs/_posts/2017/2017-06-13-reactive-streams.md

 {% endhighlight %}

 Beautiful just by itself, isn't it?
 And it is light on used resources.
-We built it to be artifically very slow.
+We artificially made it very slow.
 Most of the time is waiting because of the throttling.
-Still there is no thread bound to all this.
+Still there is no thread bound to all of this.
-We only dedicate a thread to do out work (the `println` part) when there is work to do.
+Only when there really is work to do, for example the `println` part, then we use processing resources.
-If we do not get new byte chunks there is no thread blocked.
+If we do not get new byte chunks no thread blocked.
 So the resources are free to be used somewhere else.

 ## Are you even using this?